Keen Software House: Space Engineers

 The studio's second project, Space Engineers, is a voxel-based sandbox game that launched on Steam Early Access on October 23, 2013, and released on February 28, 2019.
-The game presents the player with an open world asteroid field with planets and moons wherein they can mine resources, build ships and stations, play with physics, and much more.
+The game presents the player with an open world star system with planets, moons and asteroids, wherein they can mine resources, build ships, stations and rovers, play with physics, and much more.
 Space Engineers is a sandbox game about engineering, construction and maintenance of space works.
 The game sold more than 500,000 copies by May 6, 2014.
 Space Engineers was well received by both critics and the gaming community.

 During the majority of its developmental life, Space Engineers was updated on a weekly basis based on stated development goals and community feedback.
-Since initial launch it experienced major updates adding survival mode, multiplayer, dedicated server support and more.
+Since its initial launch, the game experienced major updates adding survival mode, multiplayer, planets, dedicated server support, economy, PvE Encounters and much more.
 Space Engineers is open to community creation and modding.

 On October 20, 2014, Keen Software House announced that Space Engineers had sold over 1,000,000 copies.

 On May 14, 2015, the development firm provided open access (but not making the game free) to the source code to accelerate mod development.

 On February 28, 2019, the game was officially released and continues to enjoy periodic software updates.

+In total as of 2024 the game has sold over 5 million copies.